What does the public really think of renewables?

 Strong support for renewables

-In comparison, support for nuclear and fracking is consistently overshadowed by renewables, with the latest stats revealing that 36% and 21% of the UK public support these technologies respectively.
+In comparison, support for nuclear and fracking is consistently overshadowed by renewables, with the latest stats revealing that just 33% and 17% of the UK public support these technologies respectively - both falling since the previous survey.
+This follows the recent decisions to progress with Hinkley C and the UK's first fracking site.

 Good Energy founder and CEO Juliet Davenport was thrilled with the news.